gustavkarlsson/krate/README.md

 ### Reducers

 A reducer is a function that takes 2 arguments: The current state and a result of some given type, and generates a new state from that.
-All reducers run sequentially to guarantee that the state is consistently updated.
+All reducers run sequentially to guarantee that the state is updated in a predictable manner.

 ### Store